talkowski-lab/rCNV2/data_curation/genome_annotations/README.md

 In total, we evaluated _TBD_ genome annotation tracks across all sources.

-The following table outlines major sources considered in this analysis:
+The following table outlines all sources included in this analysis:

 | Source | Number of tracks | Description | Citation | Website |
 | :--- | ---: | :--- | :--- | :--- |